jimmy-zx/csc2332-mbqc/report/report.typ

   ][(a)][(b)],
   caption: [(a) MBQC implementation of $rz(theta)$ with $theta=pi/4$ as an
     example.
 Qubit 0 is the input and qubit 2 is the output.
 Arrow indicates the measurement flow.
-XY(-0.25) indicates the measurement angle $-pi/4$ in the XY plane; XY(0) indicates 0. (b) Qiskit implementation of (a).], )<rz-gate>
+The 0.25 above the arrow indicates the measurement angle $-pi/4$ in the XY plane; XY(0) indicates 0. (b) Qiskit implementation of (a).], )<rz-gate>